Digilent/vivado-hierarchies/README.md

         * *Rule*: All files (and modules therein) contained in this folder MUST have unique names.
 This is meant to help to avoid naming conflicts with files and IPs that may already exist in a project.
 My preference is to require Pmod*_ as a prefix to module and file names.
     * `constrs/` (WIP)
         * Contains XDC files.
+        * *Rule*: Constraints that are to be used only when the board flow is not being used should be commented out by default.
+FIXMEs should be used to show where the user must manually enter values.
         * This system may only be able to constrain nets internal to the hierarchy described.
         * This system likely will require the user to edit any added XDCs after a design is completed in order to get the correct port names.
         * Board flow does work with hierarchical blocks, as long as the Pmod Bridge contained in the hierarchy has its "CONFIG.PMOD" parameter set to "Custom" by the bd.tcl script.